obiMadu/hngX-stage2/README.md

 ## 8. Additional Info

-- This repository contains a Github Actions workflow that builds my image and uploads it to private Azure Container Registry.
+- This repository contains a Github Actions workflow that builds my image and uploads it to a private Azure Container Registry.